Frequently Asked Questions

 Can the participating companies still apply for Callaghan Innovation R&D grants during the accelerator?

-What type of investment capital do the participating companies receive?
+What type of funding do the participating companies receive?

 What is seed investment?